Christmas tree kerfuffle tests rules on free expression at Capitol

 Tittl and Sortwell’s tree is far from the first expression of free speech to ruffle feathers at the Capitol.
 Madison’s Freedom From Religion Foundation first began putting up its secular display in 1996, in accordance with court rulings that government must take a viewpoint-neutral approach to allowing displays in publicly owned spaces.

-In 2013, hundreds of people with the Solidarity Singlalong protest movement against former Gov. Scott Walker were arrested and cited under a state emergency rule that was later declared unconstitutional.
+In 2013, hundreds of people with the Solidarity Singlalong protest movement against then-Gov. Scott Walker were arrested and cited under a state emergency rule that was later declared unconstitutional.

 Those past disputes shed only limited light on the current imbroglio, however.
 Aside from the rotunda tree, holiday displays — secular or not — have been limited to the first floor of the Capitol, a floor above the ground floor.
 DOA has permitting authority over that first floor, and has already approved at least one Christmas tree there for Loudenbeck and has signaled to Tittl and Sortwell that it would likely approve another permit for their own tree there.